There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 Scale problems are rare.
 Change problems are constant.

 A modular monolith optimizes for change.
 Microservices optimize for scale.
+Most early-stage products need the first.

 My decision framework